nuSTORM/gnomon/doc/source/install.rst

 Step 1: Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This step is where the installation instructions diverge depending on which operating system you are using.
+The installation instructions diverge depending on which operating system you are using.
 Please find your package manager and distribution below.
 If you do not see your distribution, then please notify the developers if you are successful in installing gnomon on your unsupported